 A research design is a systematic approach that a researcher uses to conduct a scientific study.
 It is the overall synchronization of identified components and data resulting in a plausible outcome.
 To conclusively come up with an authentic and accurate result, the research design should follow a strategic methodology, in line with the type of research chosen.
-To have a better understanding of which research paper topic, to begin with, it is imperative to first identify the types of research.
+To have a better understanding of which research paper topic, to begin with, it is imperative to first identify the types of research to start writing a research proposal.

 What are the types of Research Design?